 The Royal Palace of La Almudaina

-In the morning you'll meet a local guide for a four-hour historical tour of Palma.
+In the morning, you'll meet a local guide for a four-hour historical tour of Palma.
 Like much of southern Spain, the Balearic Islands have been occupied by various empires and cultures over the years.
 This includes everyone from the Romans and Visigoths to the Muslims, Christians, and even the Bourbons.
 Although Mallorca has officially been a part of Spain since the 13th century, you can still see many remnants of this history in Palma's historic landmarks.

 One you'll visit is the Cathedral of Santa Maria of Palma, or simply the Palma Cathedral.
 This expansive Roman Catholic church was built by the Catalan Crown of Aragón in the 13th century over the site of a former Mosque that had been erected during Moorish rule.
 And even that sat on the site of the citadel of a previous Roman city.
+Palma Catedral is designed in the Catalan-Gothic style and is one of the largest such churches in Europe.
+It has been restored over the years, and in 1901, legendary Catalan architect Antoni Gaudí took over duties, adding a distinct Art Nouveau interior.
+You can see a fine example of his contribution in the wrought iron canopy over the main altar.

 Just opposite the cathedral is another stop on the tour: the Royal Palace of La Almudaina.
-Its position overlooking the Bay of Palma made it strategically important, which is why the Moors built a fortress there in the 10th century (before that the Romans occupied the site).
-Like with the Palma Cathedral, the Christians under King James II of Majorca built this Gothic fortified palace over the Muslim fortress after the conquest of the 13th century.
+Its position overlooking the Bay of Palma made it strategically important, which is why the Moors built a fortress there in the 10th century.
+Like with the Palma Cathedral, the Christians under King James II of Mallorca built this Gothic fortified palace over the Muslim fortress after the conquest of the 13th century.
+A tour of the palace involves visiting the three grand staterooms, the royal staircase, and the royal apartments.
+You'll also visit the Capilla de Santa Ana, a Romanesque chapel commissioned by King James II.
+Today, the palace is the official island residence of the King and Queen of Spain.

 Day 6: Mallorca Sailing Tour